Job goes away, production stays

 Thinking about the maximum scenario simplifies the mind.
 It doesn't bring an exact answer, but it takes a lot of mess out of the way.

-It helps, at the end of all the thought, to understand the path we may be taking.
+It helps, at the end of all thought, to understand the path we may be taking.

-Beautiful subject, fascinating, in my particular opinion.
+Beautiful subject, passionate, in my particular opinion.
 Beautiful debate, in progress, far from the end.

-Artificial intelligence we can place on a slightly — not much — different level from "automation".
+We can put artificial intelligence on a slightly - not very - different level from "automation".
 Of course, artificial intelligence being a species of the more comprehensive genus, automation.
-So we can place "programming" as a different species of automation compared to the species of automation that we call artificial intelligence.
+Then we can put "programming" as a different species of automation compared to the species of automation that we call artificial intelligence.

 Now without further ado, look how brilliant:

-Artificial intelligence in fact, then, takes the jobs of everything that automation already takes, only it also takes the job of the programmer himself!
+Artificial intelligence actually, then, takes the job of everything that automation already takes, but it also takes the job of the programmer himself!

-Artificial intelligence has fewer and fewer "ifs, loops, and a programmer added functions and codes".
+Artificial intelligence increasingly has less "ifs, loops, and a programmer adding functions and codes".

-Artificial intelligence was created with this beautiful capacity: it itself perfects its "neural networks".
+Artificial intelligence was created with this beautiful ability: it improves its own "neural networks".

-We only need an "intern" — increasingly, really, just an inexperienced intern — to feed each huge, but still virgin, neural network, with data, data, more data and even more data.
+We only need an "intern" - increasingly, really, only an inexperienced intern - to feed each huge, but still virgin, neural network, with data, data, more data and even more data.

-Many like to receive data with correct answers — several data — to calibrate themselves.
-But they do the calibration more and more on their own.
-We are increasingly automating the calibration of each type of artificial intelligence.
+Many like to receive data with correct answers - lots of data - to calibrate themselves.
+But they are calibrating more and more on their own.
+We are increasingly automating the calibration of each type of artificial intelligence itself.

 For example, does this lung image have cancer?
 99% accuracy, more accurate than the best doctor.
 Etc.

-So not even the programmer is left when neural networks learn to calibrate themselves, just swallowing data — data, by the way, that will already be in the cloud, even, next to it.
+So not even the programmer is left when neural networks learn to calibrate themselves, just needing to swallow data - data, by the way, that will already be in the cloud, even, next to it.
 Not even an intern "to insert the floppy disk with data" is needed anymore.

 It is useful to have "mantras", short phrases, to help us understand new situations.